Filipe Nascimento

-Filipe Guterres Nascimento ([nasiˈmẽtu]; born 7 January 1995) is a Portuguese professional footballer who plays for Polish club Radomiak Radom as a central midfielder.
+Filipe Guterres Nascimento ([nasiˈmẽtu]; born 7 January 1995) is a Portuguese professional footballer who plays for I liga club Puszcza Niepołomice as a central midfielder.

 Club career

 Born in Loures, Lisbon District, Nascimento played youth football for S.L.
 Benfica.
 In 2014 he signed with Académico de Viseu FC, making his debut as a professional on 27 July in a 4–1 home win against Portimonense S.C. in the first round of the Taça da Liga in which he started.

-Nascimento scored his first goal in the Segunda Liga on 23 November 2014, netting from a penalty kick to help to a 3–0 home victory over C.D.
+Nascimento scored his only goal in the Segunda Liga on 23 November 2014, netting from a penalty kick to help to a 3–0 home victory over C.D.
 Santa Clara.
 He subsequently moved to the Romanian Liga I, where he represented CFR Cluj and FC Dinamo București.

 On 29 January 2018, Nascimento moved clubs and countries again, signing with Bulgaria's PFC Levski Sofia.
 He returned to the Romanian top division the following year, on a loan at FC Politehnica Iași.

 Nascimento joined Radomiak Radom of the Polish I liga on 23 February 2021.
+He won promotion to the Ekstraklasa in his first season, as champion.

+On 3 July 2023, after suffering a knee injury in early January that ruled him out for the remainder of the campaign, Nascimento left Radomiak at the end of his contract and signed for another top-tier team, Górnik Zabrze.
+In September 2024, he joined Egyptian Premier League side Al Ittihad Alexandria Club on a three-year deal.

+On 11 August 2025, Nascimento returned to Poland to join I liga club Puszcza Niepołomice.